GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

 In this task, you connect to the <code spellcheck="false">cases</code> database on your Azure Database for PostgreSQL flexible server using the [psql command-line utility](https://www.postgresql.org/docs/current/app-psql.html) from the [Azure Cloud Shell](https://learn.microsoft.com/azure/cloud-shell/overview).

+> [!alert]
+Using <code spellcheck="false">T</code> to paste text won't work in Cloud Shell correctly, you will have to manually copy and paste as plain text.
+However, using <code spellcheck="false">T</code> will work fine when we move to using pgAdmin query tool in the next section.

 1. In the [Azure portal](https://portal.azure.com/), navigate to **Resource Groups** and select the resource group with the name **ResourceGroup1**
     ![Screenshot of the Azure Portal with Resource groups selected](./instructions276019/azure-portal.png)